fananek/hex-grid/README.md

 #### Validate coordinates

-Check whether some coordinates valid (means it exist on a grid).
+Check whether some coordinates are valid (means it exist on a grid).

 ```
 // returns Bool